EarthBigData/openSAR/pre_2020_INSTALLATION.md

 After *miniconda* is installed, ensure that the environment variables are set correctly to execute "conda" and start a new terminal.
 In the terminal (e.g. *bash* on Linux/Mac, *Anaconda Prompt* on Windows) type the lines from one of the online or off line instructions:

 #### ONLINE Installation from conda-forge
-This is the preferred way if you have a decent internet connection.

 Typically you want to install packages from the conda-forge community channel:

     conda config --add channels conda-forge --force